Top view of Magellan's Cross

 Go Spelunking, Cliff Diving, and Kayaking in Camotes Island

-What to See and Do in South Cebu
+What to See and Do in Southern Cebu

 Head to Simala Shrine

-Located in the town of Sibonga, around 2.5 hours from Cebu City, this one-of-a-kind shrine is one of the most visited churches in the region and is a staple in a Cebu pilgrimage tour.
-Known as the Safe Sanctuary of Mother Mary, the Simala Shrine has beautiful structures and spacious gardens.
+Located in Sibonga town, around 2.5 hours from Cebu City, this breathtaking shrine is one of the most visited churches in the region.
+Known as the Safe Sanctuary of Mother Mary, the Simala Shrine features intricate architecture, grand staircases, and peaceful gardens.

 Experience Canyoneering and Swim in Kawasan Falls